stumburs/cpp-brainfuck-interpreter/README.md

 ```

 ## Known issues
-- Adding line breaks, breaks the interpreter, how ironic
+- None, at the moment

 ## Want to fix bugs or improve this interpreter?